 The College has a comprehensive network of support available to students as they progress through their learning programmes.
 We outline below the different sources of internal and external support that can be deployed to meet their diverse needs.

 All students are attached to a Tutor Group.
-They meet with their Tutor every day, and this member of staff takes responsibility to monitor a students’ overall progress through the College, and to encourage them to take maximum advantage of all we can offer.
+They meet with the Assistant Pastoral Manager weekly for 55 minutes, and this member of staff takes responsibility to monitor a students’ overall progress through the College, and to encourage them to take maximum advantage of all we can offer.
 They would normally be the first point of contact for parents/carers should there be any issues to address.

 There are five Pastoral Managers, each managing a team of 10/11 Group Tutors.
 They deal with managing changes to students’ programmes, and support students who need intervention to get back on task with their studies, as well as act as problem solvers for any other barriers to students’ progress and eventual achievement.
 Their role is comparable to that of Head of Year in a school.
 They also work closely with parents when necessary.